OUR ACCREDITATION PROCESS

 Once the application fee is paid and the Terms and Conditions accepted, the applicant attains Provisional Status, the first milestone in the accreditation process.
-During Provisional Status, applicants will receive their site inspection preparation materials, schedule their site inspection and receive preparation assistance from SRC’s site inspection team as needed.
+During Provisional Status, applicants will receive their inspection preparation materials, schedule their facility assessment and receive preparation assistance from SRC’s inspection team as needed.

-The purpose of an SRC site inspection is to confirm that the applicant meets each accreditation requirement.
+The purpose of an SRC inspection is to confirm that the applicant meets each accreditation requirement.
+The inspection process is divided into four parts: document submission, medical chart review, interviews and facility assessment.
 They are not pass/fail.
-Instead, applicants are given sufficient time to rectify any deficiencies identified during the inspection.
-SRC is closely involved with the applicant during preparation for the inspection.
-Site inspections are not a surprise.
+Instead, applicants are given sufficient time to rectify any deficiencies identified during the process.
+SRC is closely involved with the applicant during preparation for the facility assessment.
+Facility assessments are not a surprise.
 Applicants determine a date that is convenient for them.

-Site inspectors are full-time employees of SRC.
-They are committed to helping medical professionals succeed in quality improvement and patient safety.
+Inspectors are full-time employees of SRC.
+They are committed to helping facilities and medical professionals succeed in quality improvement and patient safety.

-Once the site inspection has been successfully completed, SRC will notify the applicants of their accreditation.
+Once the facility assessment has been successfully completed, SRC will notify the applicants of their accreditation.
 If a candidate is not approved, they will be given the opportunity to correct any deficiencies and be reconsidered for accreditation.

 Accreditation remains in place as long as the medical professional remains in good standing and in verifiable compliance with all current requirements and other program criteria.
 Although designees are evaluated periodically throughout their accreditation, inspections are performed every three years.
 Designees should periodically refer to the requirements section for updated requirements and amendments.